flex-height

 Or imagine managing a fleet of delivery lorries in which vehicles occasionally break down, causing delays and requiring unplanned repairs.
 Is it more cost-effective to replace the lorries’ belts and hoses based on visual inspections or to replace them automatically after a certain number of miles?

-Types of preventative maintenance
+Types of preventive maintenance

 For example, if a manufacturer has a piece of equipment so essential that any unplanned downtime would halt the manufacturer’s entire operation, it might make sense to invest in expensive IoT sensors and a supporting IoT software platform to monitor continuously for issues with vibration, temperature, and so on.
-On the other hand, that same manufacturer might decide to use a less-expensive, time-based maintenance approach for another piece of equipment that is used only occasionally.
+On the other hand, that same manufacturer might decide to use a less expensive, time-based maintenance approach for another piece of equipment that is used only occasionally.

 Taking asset performance to new heights